ruyanik/yoctu-doc/README.md

 Features
 ------------

-* **APis on the go** — With Yoctu, simply click and deploy one of our technical API's seamlessly !
+* **APis on the go** — With Yoctu, simply click and deploy one of our API's seamlessly !
+* **Cloud server** — Deploy within minutes and keep an eye at your server's status with our user-friendly web interface.
+* **Create your infrastructure** - Yoctu offers unlimited infrastructure possibilities, add replicated databases, create and monitor networks.
+* **Logs for everything** - Yoctu provides access and error logs in a beautifull way for every api's and services !

 </div>